-The CU Boulder Trumpet Studio is a group of like-minded individuals dedicated to achieving the highest standards of musical performance and pedagogy through the development of extraordinary technique and musicality.
-Under the direction of Dr. Ryan Gardner, the CU Trumpet Studio believes dedicating themselves to these concepts will prepare trumpeters to be successful in entering any career in the musical world.
-Some highlights of Dr. Gardner's teaching include students winning the National Trumpet Competition seven times over the last seven years, winning International Trumpet Guild Competitions including the Solo Competition and the Orchestral Mock Audition Competition, and earning performing jobs in military bands and symphony orchestras, collegiate teaching positions, fulbrights, and secondary high school positions.
+The CU-Boulder trumpet studio is a group of like-minded individuals dedicated to achieving the highest standards of musical performance and pedagogy through the development of extraordinary technique and musicality.
+Under the direction of Associate Professor of Trumpet Ryan Gardner, the CU trumpet studio believes dedicating themselves to these concepts will prepare trumpeters to be successful in entering any career in the musical world.
+Some highlights of Gardner's teaching include students winning the National Trumpet Competition seven times over the last seven years, winning International Trumpet Guild Competitions including the Solo Competition and the Orchestral Mock Audition Competition, and earning performing jobs in military bands and symphony orchestras, collegiate teaching positions, fulbrights, and secondary high school positions.

 The studio is also fortunate to have direct access to Justin Bartels, principal trumpet of the Colorado Symphony and instructor of trumpet at the University of Colorado Boulder.

 There are three Graduate Teaching Assistantships designated for the trumpet studio.
 Two perform in the award-winning Graduate Brass Quintet and the other serves as a studio assistant.
 Teaching assistants will help teach non-major trumpet students, hold office hours, provide sectionals, and give extra help with lesson materials, which allows them the opportunity to grow as pedagogues.
 All TAs play in major ensembles without exception.